authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

 an MTA and its MUAs after DKIM has been validated by the MTA.
 Therefore, signing these headers is meaningless, and any messages with them signed are either coming from malicious or misconfigured third parties.

+## Header Removal

+When a site is BIMI-aware, the receiving MTA MUST remove the MTA-produced headers (BIMI-Location, BIMI-Indicator, BIMI-Logo-Preference) when those headers originate from outside the current site.
+For example, a multi-stage platform will likely want to leave those in place.
+However, when the message arrives from another site with those headers available, they MUST be removed.

+When a site is not BIMI-aware, they SHOULD remove those headers.
+If the receiving site has no awareness of that evaluation, the headers should be treated as suspect, and removed.

 # Domain Owner Actions    {#bimi-sender}